 Since warm climate facilitates its cultivation, its consumption is noticeable in the tropical and sub-tropical countries.
 It is extensively used in India, the Middle East and Africa.
 Popularly known as lady's finger or bhindiin Hindi, it is believed to be enriched with dietary fibre, anti-oxidants, Vitamin A, C and K, folates, iron, magnesium, zinc, beta-carotene, potassium, phytonutrients and calcium.
 The sticky content, which is also the reason why many people refrain from using this vegetable, is actually good for health and known to ease constipation and bowel function.

 The consumption of okra has also been associated with stabilizing blood sugar and helping in tackling diabetes.
 Since the veggie is low on the glycemic load, it is cholesterol friendly.
 According to a study conducted in the year 2011, when diabetic rats were given water which had okra soaked in it, they reported reduced blood sugar levels.
 Eating okra can also ensure good skin, better vision, strong bones and healthy pregnancy.

 Beauty tip: Much to your surprise, topical application of the veggie can help in maintaining smooth, rejuvenated skin as well lustrous, shiny hair.
 Boil a few okras, make a mash and apply it on the skin.
-Wash it off after a few minutes for a fresh and softer skin.
+Wash it off after a few minutes for fresh and softer skin.
 For the hair, cut some okras, put it in water and bring to a boil; then use the water to wash your hair.
-It will give you the much needed bounce, lustre, shine and natural conditioning.
-It can also treat itchy, dry or irritable scalp.
+It will give you the much-needed bounce, lustre, shine and natural conditioning.
+It can also treat the itchy, dry or irritable scalp.